medplum/medplum/packages/docs/src/pages/use-cases/index.md

 ## Population Health

-With standards compliant data it is possible to build population health reports and tools.
+With standards-compliant data, it is possible to build population health reports and tools.

 ## Interoperability Service